storacha/indexing-service/README.md

 This library is dual-licensed under Apache 2.0 and MIT terms.

-Copyright 2022.
-Protocol Labs, Inc.
+Copyright 2024.
+Storacha Network Inc.